 - Delivering notifications

 - Sending calendar invites

-HR automation examples
+HR automation examples and best practices

 Most of the workflows and processes an HR team manages can be automated in whole or in part.
 Below are some examples of automated HR workflows that can be easily managed with software.